ibunceski/MIS-Project/README.md

 - Authentication with Firebase
 - Error Handling
 - Location Services

+### Technologies
+- Flutter
+- Dart
+- Firebase
+- Java(Spring Boot) & Python(FastAPI) for the backend and PostgreSQL for the database
 ### Prerequisites
 For proper functioning, it is necessary to set up the backend service locally.
 The backend repository is available at the following link: